OpenSourceLAN/private-discord/README.md

 it easy to get the role ID, you can leave this field empty then visit `/roles` on this app (eg, `http://discordauth.lan/roles`) and it will give you a list of all roles on the server.
+* `randomStateString` just needs to be a random string.
+If I was doing this properly, this would be stored in the user's cookie or session data and be unique per user session.
+Hard coding this removes some of the security from OAuth, so don't use this for nuclear military operations, k?
+(`// TODO: fix this`)
 * `listenPort` is the TCP port for the HTTP server to listen on.

 5) Install app dependencies